Australian Market Maintains Early Losses In Mid-market

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerUS-Börsen schließen im Minus -- ATX letztlich in Rot -- DAX schließt kaum verändert -- Asiens Börsen letztlich in Grün
+Börse aktuell - Live TickerAbwärtsdruck lässt etwas nach: ATX versucht sich an Erholung -- DAX mit Gewinnen -- Asiens Börsen schließen fester

-Der heimische Aktienmarkt gab am Freitag nach.
-Der deutsche Leitindex bewegte sich hingegen seitwärts.
-Die US-Börsen notierten schwächer.
-Die Märkte in Fernost legten am Freitag zu.
+Am heimischen Aktienmarkt sind leichte Gewinne zu sehen.
+Am deutschen Aktienmarkt geht es ebenfalls nach oben.
+Die Börsen in Fernost zeigten sich am Freitag mehrheitlich höher.